Register Guide for JUUL Merchants

 - Tap the back icon to return to the Register Menu.

-From network status to auto sign out options, the ‘Settings’ screen contains optional settings for customizing how the register works.
+From BackOffice setup to network status and auto sign out options, the ‘Setup’ screen contains features and optional settings for setting up and customizing how the register works.

-Open the ‘Settings’ screen from the register menu to manage settings for auto signout, check syncing, and receipts.
-Below we explain each setting on this screen.
+Open the ‘Setup’ screen from the register menu to access BackOffice features for managing items, editing shortcuts, and updating receipt and tip settings and to manage settings for auto signout, saved sales syncing, and receipts.
+Below we explain each feature and setting on this screen.

 Auto sign out after transaction | When on, employees will be automatically signed out of the register after every transaction they complete.
 This is disabled by default.

-Every transaction starts by ringing up the items a customer is purchasing.
-After adding items to a transaction, a cashier can change item quantities, remove items, or discard the entire order.
+Every sale starts by ringing up the items a customer is purchasing.
+After adding items to a sale, a cashier can change item quantities, remove items, or discard the entire order.

-- Tap a shortcut, search by item name, SKU, or UPC, or scan an item’s barcode using the supported Zebra DS2208 scanner to add it to the transaction.
+- Tap a shortcut, search by item name, SKU, or UPC, or scan an item’s barcode using the supported Zebra DS2208 or DS4608 scanner to add it to the transaction.

 Selling Restricted Items